wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-synchronized-identities/includes/5-troubleshoot-directory-synchronization.md

 You can get an overview of your password hash synchronization configuration with a PowerShell script provided by Microsoft.

-If you're experiencing issues with one object, ensure the **User must change password at next logon** option isn't selected for the user in Active Directory Users and Computers**.** This option shouldn't be selected because temporary passwords aren't synchronized to Azure AD.
+If you're experiencing issues with one object, ensure the **User must change password at next logon** option isn't selected for the user in Active Directory Users and Computers.
+This option shouldn't be selected because temporary passwords aren't synchronized to Azure AD.
 You can also check the **In from AD – User AccountEnabled** rule in the Azure AD Connect Synchronization Service Manager if there's an inbound rule with PasswordSync set to True.
 The same must be configured for the **Out to Azure AD – User Join sync** outbound rule.

 **Additional reading.** For more information, see the following article on [troubleshooting password hash synchronization with Azure AD Connect sync](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnectsync-troubleshoot-password-hash-synchronization?azure-portal=true).